jacksonl2074/CSC134/README.md

 # Purpose
 This is a repo for CSC134 to demonstrate:
--markdown
+- markdown
--source control
+- source control
--version control
+- version control
--(optional) Github Pages
+- (optional) Github Pages

 Relevant  assignments for today (2.15.23):
 1. M3Lab2 (uploading)